 The Spirit Sings concert has been postponed due to concerns regarding Covid-19.
 Please see below.
 Thank you.

-A tentative timeframe for rescheduling of this concert is March 2021.
+Tickets for this performance may be converted to donations or exchanged in advance for a future performance.
 The CAS board will monitor public health recommendations and make adjustments or updates as indicated.
 Please check back for additional updates.

 To our friends and supporters: